rnveternal/multisig-wallet/README.md

 # MultiSigWallet

-### A personal M-of-N EVM multisig you deploy, hold, and run — alone.
+### Your own M-of-N EVM multisig — deployed, held, and run entirely by you.

 No Gnosis Safe.
 No relayer.
 No hosted dashboard.
 No third party, anywhere in the stack.